zig-services/zig-js/README.md

  * `npm run beta` Will release a beta build and push that as `dev` version to npm.
  While you are on a beta release, you can upload new versions without doing a real release.

- * `npm run upload` Uploads a new version into the dev channel, but only if you are currently on a beta release.
+ * `npm run build-upload` Uploads a new version into the dev channel, but only if you are currently on a beta release.